 What is a RYT or Registered Yoga Teacher

-A RYT or ‘registered yoga teacher' has completed a minimum of 200 hours of learning and non-contact hours at a RYS or ‘registered yoga school', and they have decided to register with Yoga Alliance after completing their YTT.
+A RYT or Registered Yoga Teacher has completed a minimum of 200 hours of learning and non-contact hours at a RYS or Registered Yoga School with Yoga Alliance, and they have decided to register with Yoga Alliance as a yoga teacher after completing their YTT.

 To make it simple – anytime the title begins with R it is associated with Yoga Alliance: